shuyanhui/HD/README.md

 **It, ultimately, is one way.
 And as we know, as one way, they're linked to each other.
 But again, I want to go back to these two elements in their extremes.
 After all, this is an aspect of their interpretive value, to look at them as both source and expression.
 Let's think about what the Link Nodes do for us.
 The first thing we know about the Nodes is that what we're looking at between the Design and the Personality is a very different configuration.
 We're looking at a different configuration because, in fact, the Personality and the Design Crystal are very different from each other.
 The way they operate is different from each other.
 And, in fact, the stability of the crystal itself is different.**

-**Advanced Mechanics I is a program of the International Human Design School (HIDS)**This is a truly stable crystal, stable with this construct and the 5th Base in the center.
+** is a program of the International Human Design School (HIDS)**This is a truly stable crystal, stable with this construct and the 5th Base in the center.
 This is the unstable crystal, and the unstable crystal with the 3rd Base in the center.
 Since there is a shift in these central components in the construct, we have a shift in the way in which the outside is configured.
 And of course, this is what leads us to be able to see the Link Nodes themselves.

 So, as an example, when we're looking over here and again, the 2 is often confusing because it's the same on both sides, that we know that this is the Personality Link Node, this South Link Node.
 So we see it here.
 And when we're looking at the Design side, we're looking at the Design North Node and we can see here with the Base orientation to the 1 below, so it belongs over here.
 What we get is, when we cross them over, if we take them and move them over, so we move that one _[Design North Node]_ so it is over there _[lower right side]_ and we move this one _[Personality South Node]_ so it's over here _[lower left side]_, we can see what happens in the linkage.
 We get something very important.